GTMeijer/VulOptiSim/README.md

 VulVoxOptimizationProject.lib
 ```

-These are places in the following lib folders (make sure to use the appropriate configuration (debug/release):
+These are located in the following lib folders:

 ```
 includes\glfw-3.4\WIN64\lib-vc2022
 includes\VulVoxRenderer\lib\[Debug or Release]
 ```
+Make sure you are linking the correct version of VulVoxOptimizationProject.lib based on whether you're building Debug or Release.

 Again, Visual Studio is the easiest option to get started quickly.
 We can try and help with other IDEs but we'd rather not spend too much time on it.